dhanush1895/subenum/README.md

 # subenum
-Subdomain enumeration tool based on All open source Tool, this is a Bash file which performs Domain as a target in all Described tools & resources and passes out the results and live domains into both separate files.
+Subdomain enumeration tool based on All open source Tool, this is a Bash file which performs Domain as a target in all Described tools & resources and passes out the domains, found-ports and live domains into individual files.

 [![LinkedIn][linkedin-shield]][linkedin-url] ![Twitter Follow](https://img.shields.io/twitter/follow/dhanush1895?style=social)